flecto-io/docker-heroku-rails/README.md

 _We try to stay up-to-date with the new supported Heroku images.
 If you see any new one on [this page](https://devcenter.heroku.com/articles/ruby-support#supported-runtimes) feel free to open a PR!_

-_Also note that usually only the latest version is sure to be up-to-date and working - since its the version I'm using on my own projects.
-If other images

-_Also there are a couple of version numbers that we have to have in sync with Heroku.
+_There are a couple of version numbers that we have to have in sync with Heroku.
 Check the [Dockerfile](Dockerfile.template) for those versions and the links where the Heroku version is kept.
 If you see any new version feel free to open a PR!_

 ### Motivation